-Course title & Credits Credit dis stribution o f the course Eligibility Pre- Code Lecture Tutorial Practical/ Practice criteria requisite of the course (if any) Indian Economic Environment (DSC-3.3) 4 3 1 0 12 th Pass Nil
+Course title & Credit di stribution o Eligibility Pre- Code Lecture Tutorial Practical/ Practice criteria requisite of the course (if any) Indian Economic Environment (DSC-3.3) 4 3 1 0 12 th Pass Nil

 The course aims to familiarise students with the basic framework of Indian economy and the recent developments.
 It provides understanding about the economic crisis of 1991 and the subsequent reforms that followed.
 It explains the role of foreign trade, Foreign Direct Investment (FDI) and foreign capital in economic development.